Who we help

 The Foundation has a strong link to architecture and supports initiatives based around the importance of our built environment, new technologies and design.
-The foundation will be announcing their involvement in some exciting new projects in the future including bursaries and grants.
+We will be announcing our involvement in some exciting new projects including bursaries and grants.

 On the 16th May 2019, a hundred and twenty of the UK’s top architects and designers competed in a 5K race in London’s Hyde Park.
 The event, ‘HD5K’ was conceived and organised by Hayes Davidson, and raised – for the second year in a row – over £60,000 for the Motor Neurone Disease Association.

 Article 25 (initially Architects for Aid) was founded by Maxwell Hutchinson in 2006, the broadcaster and past president of RIBA.
 Caught up in the Indian Ocean Tsunami in 2004, Mr Hutchinson recognised the potential impact the built environment could have on saving lives.
-The charity has worked on over 85 projects in 34 countries around the world to benefit some of the world’s most vulnerable societies.
-Norman Foster, founder and chairman of Foster & Partners, is patron.
-In September 2017, The Alan Davidson Foundation took part in 10×10, Article 25’s flagship fundraising event, and subsequently contributed funds.
+The charity has worked on over 85 projects in 34 countries around the world.

 The Foundation has funded neuroscience research at the Maurice Wohl Clinical Neuroscience Institute, part of King’s College, London.
 The Institute brings together 170 clinicians and scientists from many disciplines including: neuroimaging, neurology, psychiatry, genetics, cellular biology and drug discovery to advance understanding of disease and develop new therapies for psychiatric and neurological conditions including MND, Parkinson’s disease, dementia, depression, schizophrenia, epilepsy and stroke.